Heart & Hands: A Midwife’s Guide to Pregnancy and Birth

 “The book to read before deciding on home or hospital delivery.”

-Heart & Hands: A Midwife’s Guide to Pregnancy and Birth 4th Edition by Elizabeth Davis
+Heart & Hands: A Midwife’s Guide to Pregnancy and Birth: Newly Revised 5th Edition (2019) by Elizabeth Davis

 Excerpts